-We like to make websites that are colourful and informative through use of a balance of text and images, and just enough styles and scripts to make everything work beautifully.
-Whilst a picture may be worth a thousand words, the words consume a lot less bandwidth and give much more SEO benefit, so in order to keep our websites fast, we like smaller pictures that are relevant and engaging, and not too fussy to work on a small screen.
+We like to make websites that are colourful and informative, using a balance of text and images with just enough styles and scripts to make everything work beautifully.
+Whilst a picture may convey a thousand words, the pictures slow your page loading down considerably, and the words are what gets your website actually found.
+In order to keep our websites fast, we like smaller pictures that are relevant and engaging, and not too fussy to work on a small screen.

 what we won't do

 We won't load up your website with gratuitous or unneeded HTML, images, scripts, or styles.
 We won't send your users off all over the web to grab stuff that makes almost no difference to the look of your website at the expense of their own user experience.

-The following examples are of web pages that are supposedly mobile friendly, although some are more suited to movie theatre screens than mobile phones.
+The following examples are of home pages that are supposedly mobile friendly, although some are more suited to movie theatre screens than mobile phones.
 They are tested using Google's PageSpeed Insights, and GTMetrix, an evaluation tool which uses both PageSpeed and Yahoo's Yslow.
-Performance criteria weightings can be changed in PageSpeed, so the GTMetrix scores are generally higher.

 - We made a copy of a typical small business web page which had been made with free software provided by the site's hosting service; the copy looked identical and had the same functionality as the original.

-- This website was provided by a south-west media company on behalf of a regional organisation.
-The home page loads over sixteen thousand lines of code (the one you have just left has 300).
+- This website was provided by a south-west media company for a major regional tourism organisation.
+The home page loads over sixteen thousand lines of code (this one has 205 lines).
 "Form over Function" at its worst.

 - Home page of a major south-west media company.

 - Home page of a recent small business client of (5).